blazQ/mpi-word-count/README.md

 diff -s output1s output3s
 ```

-Since this operation is tedious, I've inclued with the source code a simple bash script that you can execute like this:
+Since this operation is tedious, I've included with the source code a simple bash script that you can execute like this:

 ```bash
 ./correctness_test.sh <max_number_of_processors>
 ```

-It basically automates what I said before, executing the algorithm number_of_processors times, increasing the number of processors each time.
+It automates what I said before, executing the algorithm number_of_processors times, increasing the number of processors each time.
 The outputs are saved to sorted files that get diff'd at the end and then removed to avoid cluttering.

 ## Performance

 The utility has been tested using a cluster of machines, via Google Cloud.

-I've used 3 e2-standard-8 machines, for a total of 24 vCPUs, to perform strong scalability tests with a fixed number of bytes as an input and varying the number of processors.
+I've used 3 e2-standard-8 machines, for a total of 24 vCPUs, to perform strong scalability tests with a fixed number of bytes as input and varying the number of processors.
 Tests were done using a fair workload, automatically generated using the scripts found in the directory, to ensure reliable results.
 The scripts supplied in the repo are meant for easy local testing.
 To adapt them in a clustered environment, make sure that every node has the same test directory.
-(For example, create it in the master and the send it to all the other nodes)
+(For example, create it in the master and then send it to all the other nodes)

 ### Strong Scalability

-During the test, I've used the scripts supplied with the repository to basically automatically test the program with increasing input sizes, evenly distributed, starting from 50 MB up to 1 GB.
-I've also conducted some tests using the full dataset of sparsely distributed files, that you can find in ./data/books, with varying filesizes, to see how the program handled uneven workloads.
+During the test, I used a slightly modified version of the scripts supplied with the repository to test the program with increasing input sizes, evenly distributed, starting from 50 MB up to 1 GB.
+I've also conducted some tests using the full dataset of sparsely distributed files, that you can find in ./data/books, with varying file sizes, to see how the program handled uneven workloads.
 You can see full results in ./data/imgs.
-In the credits I've also inclued a source, where you can find other files, for personal testing.
+In the credits, I've also included a source, where you can find other files, for personal testing.

 First things first, let's analyze the results for 24 vCPUs, on all filesizes.
 Here's a chart representing just that: